VazkiiMods/Botania/doc/omake.md

 them to their rightful owners was but a small reparation for the devastation that the invaders had sown in their wake.

-Bellethorne and Dreadthorne, now calling themselves the Brambly Sisters of Justice, continued on thus, challenging the world they lived in, forcing it to look itself in the mirror and question the status quo.
+Bellethorne and Dreadthorne, now calling themselves the Brambled Sisters of Justice, continued on thus, challenging the world they lived in, forcing it to look itself in the mirror and question the status quo.
 After each heist, they would leave a beautiful bouquet of Crimson Cloud hawthorn flowers, a prayer to each other and the world for justice.
 Not